 Benefits of meditation

-Unlike a lot of trendy health practices, meditation comes with proof of benefits.
+Unlike a lot of trendy health practices, meditation is time-tested and comes with proof of benefits.
 There’s a lengthy list of evidence-backed benefits of following a meditation practice.

 “Multiple studies have shown that mindfulness meditation can reduce anxiety,” says Neda Gould, PhD, director of the mindfulness program at Johns Hopkins University in Baltimore.
 “Anxiety and stress can trigger the brain’s fight-or-flight response and the release of stress hormones, but studies show that with meditation, this part of the brain turns off more readily.”

-An online mindfulness course may reduce stress, anxiety, and Covid-19 fears too.
-Specifically, 80 percent of people in a recent Global Advances in Health and Medicine study reported decreased stress, 76 percent reported decreased anxiety, and 55 percent said they were less worried about Covid-19.
+An online mindfulness course may reduce stress, anxiety, and fears over current events, too.
+Specifically, 80% of people in a recent Global Advances in Health and Medicine study reported decreased stress, 76% reported decreased anxiety, and 55% said they were less worried about Covid-19.

 The American Heart Association notes that meditation can improve sleep, reduce inflammation, dim the brain’s response to pain, and help some of the symptoms of menopause.

 The Society for Integrative Oncology recommends meditation as one way to reduce anxiety, mood changes, and pain and improve quality of life during cancer treatment.

 Meditation can also lower blood pressure, and these benefits may still be in effect one year out, according to a study in PLOS One.